turnkeylinux-apps/orangehrm/README.rst

    - Installed from upstream source code to /var/www/orangehrm

+   **Security note**: Updates to OrangeHRM may require supervision so they **ARE NOT** configured to install automatically.
+Upgrades to OrangeHRM should be possible from within the web UI.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).